dmitrydnl/SimpleMessenger/README.md

 ## ✨ Demo

-`SimpleMessenger` is iOS Messenger application written in `swift`.
+`SimpleMessenger` is iOS Messenger application written in `Swift`.

-In this project we have used cloud service Firebase.
+This project used the Firebase cloud service.

-It combines many features: authentication, real-time database, file storage, notifications, and more.

 <p align="center">
   <img align="center" src="https://user-images.githubusercontent.com/45558274/73052986-9ccebe00-3e97-11ea-8859-7c770e79c16d.PNG"  width="48%" align="left"/>
   <img align="center" src="https://user-images.githubusercontent.com/45558274/73052985-9ccebe00-3e97-11ea-9683-50d26b1dd856.PNG" width="48%"/>
 </p>

 ## 🚀 Usage

 1. 👀 `Sign In` or `Sign Up`
 2. 📩 You can `sent` messeges
 3. 🛑 And also `delete` it

 ## 🐣 You can launch your own app